 Same goal but different reasons.

-If you are anything like me and your family is one of your main values, you will agree that earning more money to be able to spend and enjoy time with your family is a much stronger WHY than buying a materialistic object.
+If you are anything like me and your family is one of your primary values, you will agree that earning more money to be able to spend and enjoy time with your family is a much stronger WHY than buying a materialistic object.

 So when you sit down to write your goal make sure you are extremely clear about WHY you must complete your journey.